chaitanyasai316/Simple_Keylogger/README.md

+# PRODIGY_CS_04

+## Task-04
+Create a basic keylogger program that records and logs keystrokes.
+Focus on logging the keys pressed and saving them to a file.
+Note: Ethical considerations and permissions are crucial for projects involving keyloggers.

 # Keylogger Program

 This is a basic keylogger implemented in C that captures keystrokes and logs them into a file called `keylog.txt`.
 It detects both regular characters and special keys such as SHIFT, CTRL, BACKSPACE, and others.